brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ## ![6](../img/6b.png) Create a Stitch service to expose the search function as a REST API
-The functions we created are useful but in order to build an application we need to expose these functions.
+The functions we created are useful but in order to build an application, we need to expose these functions.
 There are a number of ways to expose the functions.
 One possible way is through the stitch SDK.
-We can creat an application that authenticates through the stitch SDK and then executes our fucntions remotely.
+We can create an application that authenticates through the stitch SDK and then executes our functions remotely.
 Another way to expose these functions is through an HTTP Service.

 We will now create two HTTP services for our find customer functions.

 1. Our __getCustomerByEmailService__ will use a GET request with a query parameter.
-2. Our __getCustomerService__ will use a POST request with a json document body.
+2. Our __getCustomerService__ will use a POST request with a JSON document body.

 ### getCustomerByEmailService

-Lets begin by creating the get customer by email service.
-Select __"Services"__ from the left hand navigation menu in the stitch console.
-Since this is our fisrt service we are presented with a green button prompting us to add a new service.
+Let's begin by creating the get customer by email service.
+Select __"Services"__ from the left-hand navigation menu in the stitch console.
+Since this is our first service we are presented with a green button prompting us to add a new service.
 Click the __"Add a Service"__ button.
 And we are presented with a screen that shows a number of options.
 We have native integration with GitHub, Twilio, AWS and HTTP services.
 Select __"HTTP"__ and give the service the name __"getCustomerByEmailService"__
 ![Service](../img/service0.jpg)

 Click the __"Add Service Button"__ and the webhook screen will appear.
 The webhook is responsible for executing stitch serverless functions and providing an external URL to expose our service.
 We will give the webhook the name __"getCustomerByEmailWebhook"__.
-We will be sure to move the slider to __"Respond With Result"__ and run the webhook as system as we have not created any users at this point in our workshop.
+We will be sure to move the slider to __"Respond With Result"__ and run the webhook as the system user because we have not created any users at this point in our workshop.
 We will select the "GET" method and we will not require validation.
 Click the __"Save"__ button to save our work.

 ![Webhook](../img/webhook0.jpg)